Critical illness rider: What it is, how it works, is it worth it?

 2. Make sure to tell your insurance agent that you want to consider adding a critical illness rider.
 They’ll make sure to discuss all of your options with you, including costs.

-3. Once your policy is in force and you begin paying your premiums, if you’re diagnosed with a qualifying critical illness, you’ll file a claim.
+3. Once your policy is active and you begin paying your premiums, you can file a claim if you’re diagnosed with a qualifying critical illness.

 4. Once the insurance company verifies that the claim you submitted is in alignment with your insurance policy and the rider, they’ll send you a check for the agreed upon amount.
 This amount will be deducted from your total death benefit that your beneficiary will receive when you die.